CartoDB/carto-vl/docs/guides/XX-zoom-based-styling.md

 An inherent feature of any map viewed on the web is the ability to zoom in and out.
 Each time you zoom in or out of a map, you are viewing a different zoom level.
 At each zoom level or range of zoom levels, there are important design considerations for how data are visualized and/or what information is displayed.

-The decisions that you as the map designer make are critical to the interpretability of your map by the end user.
+With any map, the decisions that you as the map designer make are critical to the interpretability of your map by the end user.
 The zoom-based styling decisions that you make should be determined by the story you want to tell, the data that you are mapping, and the zoom levels at which your map will be viewed.

 ### What is zoom-based styling?

 We most often hear about zoom-based styling in the context of basemaps.
-As an example, if we look at one of CARTO’s basemaps, Voyager, through multiple zoom levels, we can see that as the zoom level gets larger (zooming into the map), more features and labels are added.
+As an example, if we look at one of CARTO’s basemaps, Voyager, across different zoom levels, we see that as the zoom level gets larger (zooming into the map), more features and labels are added.
 As these features and labels appear, their styling is adjusted to support the current view.

 For example, major highways don’t display until zoom X and when they show, their appearance transitions from a single, small width line at low zoom levels to cased lines at larger zoom levels.